Quartz clocks and watches

 You might find that enough of an explanation and, if so, you can stop reading now.

-What follows is a slightly more detailed discussion of how the quartz crystal oscillator
+What follows is a more detailed discussion of how the quartz crystal oscillator

-actually works for those who want to know a bit more.
+actually works for those who want to a bit more depth.
 I should warn you that unless you have a degree in electronic

 engineering, quartz crystal circuits get very complex very quickly.
 I'm going to give you a